Tuo-ZHANG/my-Android-dictionary-application/README.md

 # my-Android-dictionary-application
 An Android dictionary application.
-The data of each dictionary entry is in HTML format and are extracted from dictionary of mdx format using Python libraries.
+I have used the [mdict-jni-query-library](https://github.com/Tuo-ZHANG/mdict-jni-query-library) I have written to access the dictionary of mdx format.

 ## Showcase
 - entries recycler view